-There is an industry expectation that the Central Bank of Ireland (CBI) will act to accelerate change and create a level playing field for all Irish-domiciled management companies – whether they be Self-Managed Investment Companies (SMICs) or stand-alone management companies (ManCos).
+The Central Bank of Ireland (CBI) is acting to accelerate change and create a level playing field for all Irish-domiciled management companies – whether they be for Self-Managed Investment Companies (SMICs) or as stand-alone management companies (ManCos).

 Q1: What historically led to the growth of SMICS and why in Ireland particularly?